g11baldwin/nodejs-prelaunchr/README.md

 our other webapps were also based on Node/mongodb.
 The [Sails](http://sailsjs.org) framework was chosen because it's a quick and easy way to get a webapp up and running.

-The webapps primary function is to allow potential new [app] users to signup prior to launching our app.
+The webapps primary function is to allow potential new [app] users to signup prior to launching an app.
 As people sign up, using an email address, they are provided with a unique code, that is encoded in a URL.
 This URL can then be shared with friends, and if/when their friends click the URL, they are directed to the webapp, and if they sign up, then the person who invited them, get's "credit".